Hipsteryoda/CSC110_Final_Project/FinalProject/README.md

 This project is a small, CLI dice game built for CSC110 - Java Final Project.

 ## Project Structure
 Project was built using Apache Maven.
-Die and DoubleDice files are located in `/src/main/java/com`
+Die and DoubleDice source and class files are located in `FinalProject/src/main/java/com/finalProject/app/`.

 # How to play the game of Double Dice